Martha Washington (comics): Martha Washington Dies

 This 2007 one-shot takes place on Martha Washington's 100th birthday on March 11, 2095, in a warzone.
 Unlike the earlier stories narrated by Martha, it is narrated by a young female soldier who looks like Martha Washington before joining Pax in the first issue of Give Me Liberty.
-The only difference is a scar on her face (it is possible she is related to Martha as her great granddaughter).
-She reveals that Martha married Wasserstein and had three sons, of whom she survived, and also that it is her final day of her final year of her life.
-Surrounded by Soldiers apparently under siege from unknown foes, who are described as "barbarians who won an awful victory", Martha gives a brief speech of inspiration and as she dies, she gave her final words to the soldiers for courage "Give me liberty" before turning her body into a blast full of fireworks.
-The final page of the series ends with the Martha lookalike now leading the soldiers to battle, who are now encouraged by Martha's final words.
+She reveals that Martha married Wasserstein and had three sons, of whom she survived, and also that it is her final day of Martha's life.
+Surrounded by soldiers apparently under siege from unknown foes, who are described as "barbarians who won an awful victory", Martha gives a brief speech of inspiration and as she dies, she gave her final words to the soldiers for courage "Give me liberty" before turning her body into a blast full of fireworks.
+The final page of the series ends with the Martha lookalike now leading the soldiers to battle, who were encouraged by Martha's final words.